How to Seat Your Wedding Reception Guests

 Create a new spreadsheet.
 If you haven't already, insert a column into your guest list document categorizing all the invitees by relationship: your friend, your family, your partner's friend, your partner's family, your family friend, your partner's family friend and so on.
 This way, you'll be able to easily sort the list and break it down into more logical table assortments.
 Now you'll need to separate these lists into distinct tables.

 Create a Paper Trail

-If you're feeling more low-tech, draw circles (for tables) on a big sheet of paper and write names inside them (make sure you know how many people can comfortably be seated at each one).
+If you're feeling more low-tech, draw circles (for tables) on a big sheet of paper and write names inside them (make sure you know how many people can comfortably be seated at each table).
 Or you could write every guest's name on a sticky note and place it accordingly.

 Head Up the Head Table